taichi/modernjs/modernjs.en.md

 I should learn, but please write a little, hoping that someone will supplement the tasks that have not been done yet.

 * Talk about usability in JavaScript GUI application
   * Talk of methodology to respond to keyboard-centered operations, operations using pointing devices other than mouse, operation by touch display, etc.
   * Talk of evaluation criteria of operability in web application
 * [PostCSS]
-  * In my project, I use it as [babel - plugin - react - css - modules] asks for it
+  * In my project, I use it as [babel-plugin-react-css-modules] asks for it
   * In something like [Babel] in the CSS area, you can plug in and uninstall features by plugin ... only understand to the extent
 * [CSS Flexible Box Layout Module Level 1](https://www.w3.org/TR/css-flexbox-1/)
   * As far as we can see, the Flexible Box is the layout engine of the GUI application itself
   * The material of [CSS Flexible Box Layout](https://developer.mozilla.org/en/docs/Web/CSS/CSS_Flexible_Box_Layout) in MDN is straightforward
   * Since it is under development of specifications, it works only with the latest browser

 # Build story
 I talked about basic language talking, testing method, how to make UI, next is build talk.